allenai/natural-instructions/README.md

  - **Can I submit non-English tasks?** Yes!
 We welcome submission from any of the languages.
  - **Can I create tasks without using crowdsourcing templates?** Yes! just make sure that the quality of instructions is good enough for a human to understand the task just based on instructions.
 You can take a different route than the [guidelines](doc/crowdsourcing.md).
+ - **What is the minimun number of instances I can have in my task?** Minimum: 50, 100 is a safe number, you should not have more than 6500 instances.